foronda/foronda.github.io/_posts/it/2016-05-03-network-infrastructure-upgrade-part-1.md

 ### Overview

 Network security is crucial to all network infrastructures, no matter its size.
-In any company that process, store or transmit credit card information, there are compliancy requirements that must be met to avoid out of compliancy penalties and fines.
+In any company that *process*, *store* or *transmit* credit card information, there are compliancy requirements that must be met to avoid out of compliancy penalties and fines.
 This project focuses on the redesign of the current network infrastructure utilizing unmanaged switches to managed switches.
 Managed switches provides all features of an unmanaged switch but provides the ability to configure, manage, and monitor the local area network.
 The upgrade to managed switches will give us a greater control over how data travels over the network and who has access to it; increasing overall network security to achieve PCI compliance across the network.

 ### Network Infrastructure Upgrade Design Goals and Requirements